 - The Hospital for Sick Children, Toronto, Ontario, Canada

-Development of the ChildKind Resource library
+Initial development of the ChildKind Resource Library

 Schechter, N.L., Finely, G., Bright, N.S., Laycock, M., &Forgeron, P. (2010).
 ChildKind: A global initiative to reduce pain in children.
 Pediatric Pain Letter, 12(3), 26–30.